AnjaNair/iris_classification/README.md

   * Python
   * Jupyter Notebook
   * scikit-learn
+  * pandas
+  * numpy

 **About Dataset:**

  * [Fisher's Iris Dataset](https://archive.ics.uci.edu/ml/datasets/Iris) is a multivariate dataset.
  * The dataset has 150 records in total.
  * There are no missing values.
  * It consists of 50 samples from each of the three species(setosa, versicolour and virginica).

 **Attribute Information:**